CWNE® - Certified Wireless Network Expert

 CWNP has put in place a rigorous application process that requires candidates pass four certification exams, complete commercial wireless LAN deployments, and have three recommendations as well as a peer review by the CWNE Board of Advisors.
 Additionally, all CWNE certification holders must agree to the CWNE Code of Ethics linked below.

 NOTE: Starting January 1, 2021, all CWNE applicants must have the CWISA certification and one external networking certification instead of two external certifications.
-When the CWISE is released in 2021, it will require the CWNA and one external networking certification.
+Additionally, CWNE renewals will require the CWISA, which will also account for 20 of the required 60 CEs for CWNE renewal.

 Ready to Apply?